Unthrottled/ultra-marathon/content/nextchapter.md

 metaDescription: "This is the meta description"
 ---

-This is the exciting part of this adventure is that there is nothing set in stone at the moment.
+This is the exciting part of my adventure.
+Nothing is set in stone at the moment.
 Everything is subject to change, and I get to choose where go.
 Sure, I may not have complete control over what happens around me.
 However, I have complete and absolute control as to how I handle it.

 Though I may not know explicitly how my next coming years are going to fold out.
 There is something that should be not in the future.
 Which is the feeling like I need to prove something every day by committing and pushing code to source